mrwirth/CodingChallenge-FruitInventory/Problem Definition.md

-# Test Your Mettle: Fruits Edition
+# Coding Challenge: Fruit Inventory

 ## Abstract
 Write a program that loads a text file with fruit inventory data, processes it, and displays the results on screen.